gauravv0412/Covid-19-Online-Detection-from-Chest-X-Ray-using-Deep-Learning/README.md

 ## Demo of Application

-Upload the X-Ray scan and click on "Predict" to generate result that whether the patient is detected covid-19 positive or not.
+Upload the X-Ray scan and click on "Predict" to make prediction.
-You can also use sample image provided in the 'Sample_Images' directory.
+You can use sample images provided in the [Sample_Images](/SampleImages/) directory.

 ![Alt text](/Screenshots/9.png)